dengking/compiler-principle/docs/6-Intermediate-Code-Generation/6.3-Types-and-Declarations/index.md

-[TOC]

 # 6.3 Types and Declarations

 The applications of types can be grouped under **checking** and **translation**:

-- **Type checking** uses logical rules to reason(推理) about the behavior of a program at run time.
+1、**Type checking** uses logical rules to reason(推理) about the behavior of a program at run time.
 Specifically(更加确切地说), it ensures that the types of the operands match the type expected by an operator.
 For example, the `&& `operator in Java expects its two operands to be booleans; the result is also of type boolean.

-- **Translation Applications**.
+2、**Translation Applications**.
 From the type of a name, a compiler can determine the storage that will be needed for that name at run time. **Type information** is also needed to calculate the address denoted by an array reference, to insert explicit type conversions, and to choose the right version of an arithmetic operator, among other things.